chucknewmanjr/Schema_Changes/README.md

 - **Schema_Validation_Rules.sql** - This contains a base set of rules.

 # future changes
-the changes should be stored in a separate database on the server. .
-The db trigger should go into each database that gets tracked.
+- the changes should be stored in a separate database on the server.
+- The [Tools].[Schema_Change_Object] table gets a database name column.
+- The db trigger should go into each database that gets tracked.
+- those triggers must write the database name into [Tools].[Schema_Change_Object].